ana-albergaria/LAPR2-ISEP/docs/SprintA/FURPS.md

 - Choice of the ordering algorithm is based on the algorithm complexity (mainly the execution time). - In this context, it focus on the fact that the ordering algorithm is based on the execution time.
 It has a different impact in the "Others (+)" category in the "Implementation" subcategory.
 - “The complexity analysis must be accompanied by the observation of the execution time of the algorithms for inputs of variable size in order to observe the asymptotic behaviour.”
 - “Therefore, the company wants to decrease the number of tests waiting for its result.
 To evaluate this, it proceeds as following: (…).
 Now, the problem consists in determining what the contiguous subsequence of the initial sequence is, whose sum of their entries is maximum.
 This will show the time interval, in such week, when the company was less effective in responding. (…)"
+- Any interface between a user and the system shall have a maximum response time of 3 seconds.

+### System start-up time
+- The system should start up in less than 10 seconds.

+### Memory comsuption
+- The application will be deployed to a machine with 8GB of RAM. - In this context, it specifies that the machine which uses the application should have 8GB of RAM.

 ## Supportability